lemilonkh/migration-tracker/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-The database seed script creates a new user with some data you can use to get started:
+The database seed script creates a new user with some data you can use to get started.

-- Email: `rachel@remix.run`
-- Password: `racheliscool`

 ## Prisma